Our lawyers are handling Zostavax and Shingrix shingles vaccine lawsuits. If you have a potential suit and have not yet

 Merck’s shingles vaccine was recommended for individuals 50 years or older, but it was most effective for individuals in their 60s because this is the age group most at risk because their immune system is not as strong (just like the coronavirus).
 Zostavax may provide some protection from shingles for individuals over 70 years of age.
 The CDC notes that those injected with Zostavax were 51% less likely to develop shingles.
 The vaccine is meant to last about five years.

 Zostavax Shingles Lawsuits against Merck

 It now seems that Merck may have known that a certain percentage of users would have this reaction to the vaccine but failed to warn about it.
 The first Zostavax lawsuits started getting filed in 2016 and by September 3, 2020, there were thousands of suits pending across the country.

 So lawyers like me jumped on these lawsuits.
-In August 2018, the U.S. Judicial Panel on Multidistrict Litigation accepted Merck’s motion to consolidate the Zostvax cases pending in Federal Courts.
+In August 2018, the U.S. Judicial Panel on Multi-district Litigation accepted Merck’s motion to consolidate the Zostvax cases pending in Federal Courts.
 The Zostavax MDL was created and assigned to Judge Bartle in the Eastern District of Pennsylvania in Philadelphia.
-Consolidation of mass pharmaceutical cases in MDLs has become a very common method of case management in the Federal Court system.
+The consolidation of mass pharmaceutical cases in MDLs has become a very common method of case management in the Federal Court system.
 These cases each allege that Zostavax led to unintended side effects such as shingles, the virus that the vaccine was meant to protect from.
 The cases also allege that Merck acted negligently by failing to warn health care providers or patients of these risks.

 The Zostavax Bellwether Cases?

 The big news in this update is that Judge Bartle in the MDL class action has previously divided the Zostavax-related claims into 2 separate groups for purposes discovery.
 He has also begun the process of selecting a handful of representative Zostavax cases for trial.
 These so-called bellwether cases will be tried over the next year or 2 and the results will be used to help both sides gauge the potential value of the Zostavax cases for settlement purposes.